-The Diversity Policy was established on 27 November 2018, and was last reviewed by the Board on 24 February 2022 whereby the NC is tasked to review and assess the skills, expertise, experience, gender, age, ethnicity, time commitment and independence of its Directors to ensure their relevance and the efficiencies and effectiveness of the Board as a whole on an annual basis or as and when the need arises including its effectiveness in promoting a diverse Board composition which includes an appropriate number of woman Director(s).
+The Diversity Policy was established on 27 November 2018, and was last reviewed by the Board on 23 November 2022 whereby the NC is tasked to review and assess the requirement of at least one (1) woman Director on the Board and the relevant updates ancillary thereto in order to streamline the Diversity Policy to be in line with the amendments to the MMLR of Bursa Securities as well as the MCCG 2021.
 The Diversity Policy is available on the Company's website at www.wahseong.com.